 What Is Correspondent Lending In Mortgage

-Technically, correspondent lenders are considered mortgage bankers.
-Smaller correspondent lenders are often referred to as mini-correspondent lenders.
-They use their own money through a warehouse line of credit to originate and fund loans to their borrowers.
-Correspondent lenders will close and fund loans using their name and warehouse line of credit.
+In essence, correspondent lenders fall under the category of mortgage bankers.
+Smaller ones are commonly known as mini-correspondent lenders.
+They utilize their funds via a warehouse line of credit to initiate and finance loans for their clients.
+These lenders handle the closing and funding of loans under their name and using their warehouse line of credit.

 Direct Versus Correspondent Lending